J3RN/vim-config/README.md

 | ,t  | Open a terminal (works best in [Neovim](https://github.com/neovim/neovim)) |
 | ,w  | Swap parameters.
 For example, "foo(foo, bar)" becomes "foo(bar, foo)". |
 | :   | Open the multi-line console, as usually opened by `q:` |

+For all of the Test* commands, you can find what these esoteric words mean on the [Vim-test README](https://github.com/janko-m/vim-test#setup).

+**Why did you choose `f` for the prefix for the test commands?**

+It's on the home row, and `t` was already mapped

 ### Insert Mode